 Throughout the book, Wax and his team encounter various obstacles and enemies, including the Set, a secret organization that seeks to control the Bands for their nefarious purposes.
 Along the way, they also uncover the truth about the Lord Ruler and the origins of the magic system in the Mistborn universe.

-One of the highlights of The Bands of Mourning is the development of Wax’s character as he struggles to come to terms with his past and his place in the world.
+One of the highlights of this book is the development of Wax’s character as he struggles to come to terms with his past and his place in the world!

 7. The Lost Metal

-The Lost Metal is the fourth and final book in the “Wax and Wayne” series of the Mistborn books by Brandon Sanderson.
-The book was released very recently, on November 15, 2022, and it is one of the most important books, not only in the Mistborn series but for Cosmere as a whole.
+The Lost Metal is the fourth and final book in the Mistborn series, at least for now!
+The book was released in 2022, and it is one of the most important books, not only in the Mistborn series but for Cosmere as a whole.

 The book pits Wax, Wayne, and Marasi against the shadowy organization, the Set, who has been kidnapping people with allomantic abilities.
 They also discover that even though Scadrial’s God is Harmony, the Set worships another god, Trell, and they have a new type of explosive that can wreak unprecedented destruction on the world.